SadaleNet/ReadWithYourVoice/README.md

 # License

 This project is mostly released under BSD 2-clause license.
 Please notice that this repository includes third party libraries that is distributed under their own license.
 Particularly a distribution of opus-recorder is included in this repository.
+In addition, some sample articles included in the website are copyrighted by their author.
+They are used for this project with the permission from the authors.

 # Remarks